An Interview with Michael Keen

 JT: What occupies your time, apart from writing—and how does what you do outside of writing inform your work?

 EK: I have a couple dogs—Sprout and Spud.
 They’re both Boston terriers, and they demand a strict routine.
 One slip, and I’m judged.
 And the opinion of those cartoony pooches is the only opinion I care about.
 I’ve worked from home for the last decade, so the dogs really pull me out of the laboratory, so to speak, and get me out into the world.
 That routine informs my writing life in many ways, most of which have nothing to do with actually sitting in front of a piece of paper.
 I’m also a musician.
 I still perform around town.
-I have a show at Bob’s Java Jive on Nov.
-14, opening for Mike Votato and the Ding Dongs.
 So music also gets me out of my writing room and among the people, which is important to me.
 I try to get out there among other beating hearts.
 Again, it all comes down to starting from life.
 I also have a small press called Spaghetti Days Press.
 I make little books very cheaply, and this allows me to assemble things without thinking too deeply about it.
 Me and my buddy Ben like to call this kind of work “factory work.”
 Paper.
 Glue.
 A big red stapler.
 You know, the good shit.
 Having worked as a bicycle assembler in my youth, there’s a kind of satisfaction that comes with making a pile of stuff, calling it done, and walking away.

 JT: Tell me a little about your process from idea to first draft.